 “What?”
 I coughed once, sinking deeper into the water.

-I on the other hand could feel myself turning red, and for some strange reason, the water seems to create more mist than usually, making the whole place harder to see.
+On the other hand, I could feel myself turning red, and for some strange reason, the water seems to create more mist than usual, making the whole place harder to see.

-No more was I as large as a seven story building, but about six feet in height, possibly a couple inches shorter.
+No more was I as large as a seven-story building, but about six feet in height, possibly a couple inches shorter.
 I could feel the water heating up my delicate skin that was quickly turning back into human hands with claws.
 Even my hair was long, reaching down my back towards my butt.
-Looking into the water, I saw two majestic pair of horns curling upwards from above my ears towards the front.
-I even felt a little tuff of feathers, behind my ears, making me wonder why I suddenly changed back to a more humanoid form.
+Looking into the water, I saw two majestic pairs of horns curling upwards from above my ears towards the front.
+I even felt a little tuft of feathers behind my ears, making me wonder why I suddenly changed back to a more humanoid form.

-Looking behind me, I felt a weight of a tail swishing from behind, making a loud splashing sound.
+Looking behind me, I felt the weight of a tail swishing from behind, making a loud splashing sound.

 “Eh?!”
-I cried out completely confused, wondering why now of all times did I change to a half dragon and half human form.
+I cried out, completely confused, wondering why now of all times did I change to a half-dragon and half-human form.
 There was even a pair of wings tucked tightly to my back when I turned to look over my shoulders.
-It was actually a nice white wings, and when I opened it fully, it extended outwards two to three times longer than my body.
-Excited, I half splashed half beated my wings as if I was a child.
+It was actually a nice white wing, and when I opened it fully, it extended outwards two to three times longer than my body.
+Excited, I half splashed and beat my wings as if I was a child.

-This was a whole different experience and I was completely enjoying the thought of flying in a humanoid form.
-Not only that I didn’t have to worry about trying to squeeze into a building or watch where I was stepping.
-No more wagons, stalls, building, and carts breaking from under my foot.
+This was a whole different experience, and I was completely enjoying the thought of flying in a humanoid form.
+Not only that, I didn’t have to worry about trying to squeeze into a building or watch where I was stepping.
+No more wagons, stalls, buildings, and carts breaking from under my foot.
 Honestly, the whole city was redesigned in certain areas so I wouldn’t crash into so many.

 “Ahem.”
 Phil coughed, catching my attention.
 The whole time I forgot that he was there that I was floundering around like a fish, half bobbing out the water and half swimming.